-This policy was ratified on 24th September 2019 and will be reviewed on or before 24th September 2020

-Signed by the Headteacher

-Chair of Governors
+This policy was ratified on and will be reviewed on Signed by the Headteacher Chair of Governors Designated Safeguarding Lead (if appropriate).

 Four categories of abuse

 Physical Abuse - may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.